NCAR/NCARKernels/README.rst

 **<name>**: a variable name.
 User will select proper name for the variable such as kernel name.

 **[name]**: an optional name.
-User will choose to use or not use the name such as optinal directory name.
+User will choose to use or not use the name such as optional directory name.

 **name**: a literal name.
-This name should be used as it is such as "all" for a direcotry including all kernels.
+This name should be used as it is such as "all" for a directory including all kernels.

 1.2.2 Directories and files
 '''''''''''''''''''''